‘This Is Us’ Star Milo Ventimiglia Claims Season Finale Will ‘Change’ Everything

 While it isn’t clear if Jack’s death will be revealed in the finale, E!
 News is reporting that Ventimiglia and Moore revealed that the mystery might be solved in a few weeks.
 The actor told fans that this “may be the time when they find out” about how Jack really died.

-Of course, that suggests that Jack will die in a car wreck, especially considering how the penultimate episode ended.
+Of course, that suggests Jack will die in a car wreck, especially considering how the penultimate episode ended.
 Even worse, Jack and Rebecca didn’t even get a proper goodbye the last time they saw each other.

 “Very bad timing to not connect with your wife,” Ventimiglia shared.